Living in Israel?

 One mandatory year of pre-school/kindergarten is followed by six years of primary education.
 Secondary school then includes three years of intermediate school (middle school) and another three years of upper secondary school (high school).

 Secondary education leads up to the te’udat bagrut graduation exam in compulsory subjects like Hebrew, English, math, history, literature, scripture, and civic studies.
 The bagrut scores, together with the results of the standardized Psychometric Entrance Test (PET) , determine admission to one of Israel’s nine public universities, many colleges, or teacher-training institutions.

 Schooling for Expat Kids

-If your child isn’t fluent in Hebrew or Arabic and too old to pick up a foreign language as quickly as younger kids, you might look into enrolling him or her at a private international school.
-There are several international schools in Jerusalem and Tel Aviv, most of them catering to the Anglo-American or French communities, e.g. the Walworth Barbour American International in Israel (Tel Aviv) or the Anglican International School of Jerusalem.
-As a last resort, you may consider homeschooling, for example, with a long-distance learning program in your mother tongue.
-Homeschooling is legal in Israel as long as you have permission from the Ministry of Education.
+If your child isn’t fluent in Hebrew or Arabic and too old to pick up a foreign language as quickly as younger kids, it might be worth considering a private international school.
+There are several international schools in Jerusalem and Tel Aviv, most of them catering to the Anglo-American or French communities, e.g. the Walworth Barbour American International School in Israel (in Tel Aviv) or the Anglican International School of Jerusalem.
+As a last resort, you may consider home-schooling, for example, with a long-distance learning program in your mother tongue.
+Home-schooling is legal in Israel as long as you have permission from the Ministry of Education.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.